bcgov/nr-rfc-ensweather/deployment.md

 # Deployment

-Describes how the deployment / running of the ens processing scripts is going to work
+Describes how the deployment / running of the ens processing scripts is working when deployed to jenkins

-## Env Vars
+## Env Vars used by Jenkins

 * **RFC_ARTIFACTS_FOLDER** - location where the ens weather artifacts will be located under this folder the following folders will be created: